 About 15 years ago I started teaching Renaissance moccasin courses.
 But, I finally just decided to teach the “whole thing”.
 I searched a long time for a good webmaster, put up a website, and “BOOM” we were off to the races….totally amazing!
 Frank Jones was my mentor and motivator, not to mention giving me the domain name: shoemaking.com.
 Such a dear friend and a fine human being.

 Are your shoemaking courses suited for beginners and what shoemaking courses do you teach at your school?

 Yes, our courses are geared toward beginners.
 And, we expect them to work very hard and focus, because we cover: measuring, last selection and modification, pattern making, insole construction, cutting, closing, lasting, etc. They do every step to the maximum of their ability.
 I teach fashion pumps…beginner and advanced, men’s dress shoes, hiking boots, fashion boots, Renaissance moccasins, stitch-down shoes, and

 Western boots.
 I am developing an advanced, totally traditional, course for men’s style shoes.
 Frank Jones thinks we have the best teaching facility in the US, and we are constantly trying to improve it.

 I hope you found this interview useful, I know I made a full notebook of notes.
-As someone who loves Cowboy boots, I will sure try to make myself available to visit William school in Oregon to learn from the best.
+As someone who loves Cowboy boots, I will certainly try to make myself available to visit William School in Oregon to learn from the best.
 I know some of the members here learned with William and you are more than welcome to share your experience here.

 I want to say a big thank you to William Shanor for doing this interview and sharing his knowledge with us.
-For more details about Bonney & Wills shoemaking school you can find here . www.shoemaking.com/
+For more details about Bonney & Wills shoemaking school, you can contact him directly :